opnfv/vswitchperf/docs/configguide/installation.rst

 Script **build_base_machine.sh** will install all the vsperf dependencies in terms of system packages, Python 3.x and required Python modules.
 In case of CentOS 7 it will install Python 3.3 from an additional repository provided by Software Collections (`a link`_).
+In case of RedHat 7 it will install Python 3.4 as an alternate installation in /usr/local/bin.
 Installation script will also use `virtualenv`_ to create a vsperf virtual environment, which is isolated from the default Python environment.
 This environment will reside in a directory called **vsperfenv** in $HOME.

 You will need to activate the virtual environment every time you start a new shell session.
 Its activation is specific to your OS: